Macan "Clasico" Rioja Tinto 2021

 Decanter

-Beautiful take on modern Rioja with great purity of fruit (led by red plum, cranberry and red cherry) and a lively acid line supporting the fine, savoury tannins.
+Beautiful take on modern Rioja with great purity of fruit (led by red plum, cranberry and red cherry) and a lively acid line supporting the fine, savory tannins.
 The latter are lined with dried mountain herbs and lightly sprinkled with white pepper.
 Pretty, hovering notes of dried violets and rose.

 92